 All permanent academic staff at Cranfield are required to provide a minimum of three full calendar months' notice of their intention to leave their employment, which allows sufficient time to put appropriate measures in place.
 Where a research student's supervisor leaves the University or becomes unable to act as a supervisor for whatever reason, the University will endeavour to find an appropriate supervisor within the existing University staff body.
-Each research student is allocated at least two supervisors as part of a supervisory team, with the Co-Supervisor able to step-up and act as Lead Supervisor if required.
-If this is not possible, the University will endeavour to either contract the previous supervisor for the supervision of that student; contract a specialist supervisor for the supervision of that student; or facilitate the transfer of that student to the previous supervisor's new institution (if applicable).
-In any event, all new research students at Cranfield are assigned a supervisory team of appropriately qualified staff.
+Each research student is allocated at least two supervisors as part of a supervisory team, with the Co-Supervisor able to step-up and act as Lead Supervisor for the supervision of that student; contract a specialist supervisor for the supervision of that student; or facilitate the transfer of that student to the previous supervisor's new institution (if applicable).
+In any event, all new research students at Cranfield are assigned a supervisory team of appropriately gualified staff.